-Symbolic parameters can only be used in macro-definitions, whereas SET symbols can be used inside and outside macro-definitions.
+Symbolic parameters can only be used in macro-definitions, whereas SET symbols can used inside and be outside macrodefinitions.

-Symbolic parameters are assigned values when the programmer writes a macroinstruction, whereas SET symbols are assigned values when the programmer writes SETA, SETB, and SETC conditional assembly instructions.
+Symbolic parameters are assigned values writes a macrothe programmer when symbols are instruction, whereas SET assigned values when the programmer writes SETA, SETB, and SETC conditional assembly instructions.

-Each symbolic parameter is assigned a single value for one use of a macro-definition, whereas the values assigned to each SETA, SETB, and SETC symbol can change during one use of a macro-definition.
+Each symbolic parameter is assigned a single value for one use of a macrodefinition, whereas the values assigned to each SETA, SETB, and SETC symbol can change during one use of a macro-definition.